RamezzE/WebDevProject-Backend/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/repository-name.git`
+1. Clone the repository: `git clone https://github.com/your-username/WebDevProject-Backend.git`
-2. Navigate to the project directory: `cd repository-name`
+2. Navigate to the project directory: `cd WebDevProject-Backend`
-3. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install` / `npm i`

 ## Usage

-1. Start the development server: `npm start`
+1. Start the development server: `node bin/www` / `nodemon bin/www`
 2. Open your web browser and visit `http://localhost:8080` to access the website.

 Make sure to update the port in the URL accordingly if you're deploying the application to a different environment.